vanilla/garden/README.md

 More to Come
 ------------

-*This read-me is a work in progress, just like gardem.*
+*This read-me is a work in progress.*